-Users can read articles by issue from many popular magazines, including The New York Times, Washington Times, Economist, Cosmopolitan, Esquire, Highlights for Children, National Review, and Runner's World.
+Users can read articles by issue from many popular magazines, including The New York Times, Economist, Cosmopolitan, Esquire, Highlights for Children, National Review, and Runner's World.
 Articles may be a day or two behind.
 Some other magazines are available, but have an embargo period (often 1, 6, or 12 months), or stopped availability at some point.
 Admittedly, it is not as tidy as reading the actual magazine, but users do get all of the information!

 - Go to the VOL site

 - Choose All Resources and then Popular Magazines

 - Under Publication Search, click List All Publications, and then browser or enter the name of the magazine/newspaper you are looking for and click search.

 - Click on the magazine/newspaper you want, and select an issue by date.
 You’ll see all of the articles in that issue.